dSg0-coder/fullstack-capstone-project/README.md

 Test Code

-You should test your code to ensure it runs properly.

 If the MongoDB is not running, start MongoDB and copy the password and paste it in the .env file in the giftlink-backend folder.

 Open a new terminal.